-- Eye tracking reveals how long it takes a visitor to find and see specific sections or items on your webpage
+- Eye tracking in CRO reveals how long it takes a visitor to find and see specific sections or items on your webpage.

-In an earlier eye tracking article, we introduced the value of the technique as part of the conversion optimiser’s arsenal of research methods.
+In an earlier article about using eye tracking in CRO, we introduced the value of the technique as part of the conversion optimiser’s arsenal of research methods.
 Now, let’s take an example of the kind of insight it provides that can inform your website design choices, namely “time to first fixation”.

 I’ll also describe how you can use it to test the possible impact of changes before you roll them out to your live audience.